Enova (ENVA)

 Like with revenue, we analyze EPS over a more recent period because it can provide insight into an emerging theme or development for the business.

-For Enova, its two-year annual EPS growth of 34.1% was higher than its five-year trend.
-We love it when earnings growth accelerates, especially when it accelerates off an already high base.
+For Enova, its two-year annual EPS growth of 38% was higher than its five-year trend.
+This acceleration made it one of the faster-growing financials companies in recent history.

-Over the last five years, Enova has averaged an ROE of 24.9%, exceptional for a company operating in a sector where the average shakes out around 10% and those putting up 25%+ are greatly admired.
+Over the last five years, Enova has averaged an ROE of 19.8%, excellent for a company operating in a sector where the average shakes out around 10% and those putting up 25%+ are greatly admired.
 This shows Enova has a strong competitive moat.

 The debt-to-equity ratio is a widely used measure to assess a company's balance sheet health.
 A higher ratio means that a business aggressively financed its growth with debt.
 This can result in higher earnings (if the borrowed funds are invested profitably) but also increases risk.